Akwosodow/Adachinary-translator-library/README.md

 # Adachinary-translator-library
-A python library to convert between text and "adachinary"
+A python library to convert between text and "adachinary" also adachi morse because why not

 ## What is adachinary